apache/cordova-plugman/README.md

     plugman --fetch --plugin <directory|git-url|name> [--plugins_dir <directory>]
-    plugman --install --platform <ios|android|bb10> --project <directory> --plugin <name|url> [--plugins_dir <directory>] plugman --uninstall --platform <ios|android|bb10> --project <directory> --plugin <name> [--plugins_dir <directory>] plugman --remove --plugin <name> [--plugins_dir <directory>]
+    plugman --install --platform <ios|android|bb10> --project <directory> --plugin <name|url> [--plugins_dir <directory>] plugman --uninstall --platform <ios|android|bb10> --project <directory> --plugin <name> [--plugins_dir <directory>] plugman --list [--plugins_dir <directory>]
-    plugman --list [--plugins_dir <directory>]
     plugman --prepare --platform <ios|android|bb10> --project <directory> [--plugins_dir <directory>]

 * `--fetch`: Retrieves and stores a plugin
 * `--install`: Installs a plugin into a cordova project. if `<name|url>` does not exist under the `plugins_dir`, will call `fetch` to retrieve it first.
 * `--uninstall`: Uninstalls an already-`--install`'ed plugin from a cordova project
-* `--remove`: Removes a `--fetch`'ed plugin
 * `--list`: Lists all `--fetch`'ed plugins
 * `--prepare`: Based on all installed plugins, will set up properly injecting plugin JavaScript code and setting up permissions properly.
 Implicitly called after `--install` and `--uninstall` commands.
 See below for more details.

 `--plugins_dir` defaults to `<project>/cordova/plugins`, but can be any directory containing a subdirectory for each fetched plugin

-Note that `--fetch` and `--remove` deal with the local cache of the plugin's files and don't care about platforms, while `--install` and `--uninstall` require specifying the target platform and the location of the project, and actually do installation of plugin code and assets.
+Note that `--fetch` deals with the local cache of the plugin's files and doesn't care about platforms, while `--install` and `--uninstall` require specifying the target platform and the location of the project, and actually do installation of plugin code and assets.

 ### Supported Platforms